 Now it's time to create such machines and to configure them properly.
+The following documentation details the entire setup guide for Windows-based Guests.
+For Linux Guests, please read Installing the Linux host.

 Creation of the Virtual Machine

 Once you have properly installed your virtualization software, you can proceed on creating all the virtual machines you need.